 Strategic Positioning: Each team takes turns to lay their mark inside the hatch, meaning there is only ever one person on the other side of the designated line at any point in time.
 The game takes longer, but each team has more time to consider their strategy.

 Connect Four: Similar to the classic commercial game of Connect Four, create a large multi-squared area (eg 6 rows x 6 columns) and equip each team with many more coloured items.
-The first team to lay four items in row – in any direction – anywhere on the area wins.
+The first team to lay four items in a row – in any direction – anywhere on the area wins.

-Take a look at Robbing The Nest to enjoy another fast-paced, competitive team event.
+Rapid Steal: Take a look at Robbing The Nest to enjoy another fast-paced, competitive team event.

 Useful Framing Ideas